rohithreddy66666/MLProject_SentimentalAnalysis/README.md

 The Stacking Ensemble model (`stacking_ensemble_model.pkl`) is the final model chosen due to its high accuracy and robustness.
 The model, along with the `tfidf_vectorizer_final.pkl`, can be deployed for sentiment analysis tasks.

-## Contributing

-If you would like to contribute to this project, please fork the repository and submit a pull request with your suggested changes.

-## License

-This project is released under the MIT License.
-See the `LICENSE` file for more information.

-## Questions?

-If you have any questions or encounter any issues, please feel free to open an issue in this repository.

-Thank you for checking out our project on sentiment analysis of airline tweets!